Lauren Iungerich: Career

 At the end of her junior year of college Iungerich began interning for Hollywood producers.
-She worked as an assistant to producer Arnold Kopelson on U.S. Marshals and A Perfect Murder, and worked in production.
+She worked as an assistant to producer Arnold Kopelson on U.S. Marshals and A Perfect Murder.
 She wrote scripts for TV show pilots and had a film script optioned by Icon Productions.
 She was hired to the writing staff of ABC Family's 10 Things I Hate About You based on her play Love on the Line.

 She has created some web content, My Two Fans, which she describes as being inspired by Curb Your Enthusiasm.

 Iungerich created the MTV sitcom Awkward.
 She left the show after season three.
-That year she won the People's Choice Award for "Favorite Cable Comedy".
-Since 2018 she has been the director, producer, and writer for the popular Netflix show On My Block.

-Iungerich has an upcoming project called Couch Detective, an ABC hour long comedic mystery via Jerry Bruckheimer TV and Warner Bros.
-Television.
-Another upcoming project is called Tough Cookie, and is set up at ABC Family and will be a single camera comedy.
+The New York Times called Awkward “the smartest, freshest, most moving sitcom of 2011” and it won the 2013 People's Choice Award for Favorite Cable Comedy.

+From 2018 to 2021 she was the showrunner, director, producer, and writer for the popular Netflix show On My Block.
+In 2018, the show was announced to be Netflix’s most binge-watched series and Google’s tenth most top trended search in all of television.
+The show also won the Teen Choice Award for “Breakout Show” in 2018.
+In 2020, Time Magazine called On My Block one of TV's 10 Best Teen Dramas of All Time.

+Iungerich directed the pilot of the Netflix limited series Boo, Bitch that she co-created and executive produced.
+She executive produced, co-created and directed the Netflix pilot of Freeridge—the On My Block spin-off series.